BIOS-SCOPE/BWrepos/README.md

 Krista Longnecker

 Most recent comments at the top.
+### 13 July 2025
+Change to using convert.py to a script, but now I realize that even within BIOS-SCOPE the differnt data files all have super different formats so this is not going to be easily scripted.
+Right now this works for the discrete data file, but the zooplankton group has a different format and presumably the particle data will also be different.

 ### 5 July 2025
 All set with the biogeochemical data - I can go from BCO-DMO to CMAP in one Python notebook.
 Move this repository over the BIOS-SCOPE, but still keep it private.
 To get this to work, first run ```getBCODMOinfo.ipynb``` and then run ```convertBCODMOtoCMAP.ipynb``` and the end results is an Excel file with the three required worksheets.